pecheylauren02/mp2-supervillain-personality-quiz/README.md

 #### User Goals

-As a user, I would like to:
+The quiz aims to ensure that users can:

-- Learn more about my personality and how I could handle certain life scenarios
+- Learn more about their personalities and how they would handle certain life scenarios
 - Be entertained and engaged while taking a short quiz
 - Navigate easily through the questions without interruptions
-- Be given results
-- To have a professional, bold and inviting appearance, to encourage users to take part in the quiz.
-- To allow users the opportunity to input their name easily before taking the quiz.
-- To
+- See eye-catching results after answering all of the questions
-- To ensure that users can answer each question in the quiz smoothly, and retake it as many times as they wish.
+- Retake the quiz as many times as they want to, to explore different results
-- To change the order of the questions and generate new questions, so that if the user retakes the quiz, they will feel like they are taking a new quiz and may even get different results.
-- To allow users to navigate between pages with ease, and to keep the design and colour palette consistent throughout.

 ## Research